Shawn5141/UW-CSE451-Operating-System-Lab/lab/lab2design.md

           A child is returned from wait only once.

   - exit: Return the allocated memory back to the kernel heap

+  - exec:  Given a pathname for an executable file, sys_exec() runs that file in the context of the current process (e.g., with the same open file descriptors). arg1 is an array of strings; arg1[0] is the name of the file; arg1[1] is the first argument; arg1[n] is '\0' signalling the end of the arguments.

   - pipes: Creates a pipe and two open file descriptors.
 The file descriptors are written to the array at arg0, with arg0[0] the read end of the pipe and arg0[1] as the write end of the pipe.

-  - exec:  Given a pathname for an executable file, sys_exec() runs that file in the context of the current process (e.g., with the same open file descriptors). arg1 is an array of strings; arg1[0] is the name of the file; arg1[1] is the first argument; arg1[n] is '\0' signalling the end of the arguments.

 ## In-depth Analysis and Implementation

--
-  - Synchronization issues  "Not done"
+//Notes
 	(1) functions you need to implement

 	(2) functions you need to modify